 FLORA Community Consulting is the sole-proprietorship of Russell McOrmond who is the sponsor of FLORA.org.

-FLORA Community Web was started some time in 1994 (exact date unknown) and the first domain name it used was flora.ocunix.on.ca.
+FLORA Community Web was started in December 1994 (See Ottawa alternative community minded networking) and the first domain name it used was flora.ocunix.on.ca.
 Later the name flora.ottawa.on.ca (date unknown) was adopted, and then FLORA.org (13-Oct-1996).